ParadoxialN3/Fedora-dots/README.md

 # dotfiles

+This is old as shit as I no longer use Fedora on my personal machine, I use Void Linux.
+I will try to migrate to a new repository with some bootstrapping scripts as well as possibly ;looking into making a build server that makes nightly ISO's with my configs.
+Use at your own risk.

 A set of dotfiles for Fedora for the applications I use, consisting of my zsh configuration, settings for Alacritty and Kitty (even though I like Alacritty more) my light NeoVim config, as well as the config.el and init.el for DOOM Emacs.

 God i'm starting to look into wayland alternatives whats wrong with me lol